Last Updated: January 10th, 2023

 Are you feeling anxious or worried about drug and alcohol rehab?
 As you start your addiction treatment journey, it is normal to feel apprehensive.
 Setting off into unknown territory, your mind may be filled with questions or ‘what ifs’, but rest assured that our team is here to guide and support you every step of the way.

-At Primrose Lodge, we offer rehabilitation for a number of substance abuse and behavioural disorders, as well as the mental health issues that so often come alongside them.
+At Primrose Lodge, we offer rehabilitation for addiction recovery; providing for a number of substance abuse and behavioural disorders, as well as the mental health issues that so often come alongside them.
 Our private rehab facility provides:

 Learn everything you need to know about alcohol rehab